passportxyz/passport-docs/pages/building-with-passport/composedb.md

 In Compose DB, the nodes of the graph are acounts or documents with a globally unique ID.
 The relationships between these nodes are known as "edges".
 You can query nodes and edges.

 Being a product built on top of Ceramic, ComposeDB provides many benefits for web3 native applications including strong Ethereum integrations.
 There is also a rich, Graph-QL style API that helps developers to construct complex queries.
-These are very useful features for Passport XYZ.
+These are very useful features for Human Passport.

 Perhaps more importantly, ComposeDB allows us to create and publish data schemas that work across different tech-stacks, meaning we can deploy apps that work identically across multiple layer-1 blockchains and their layer-2's.
 Data on ComposeDB is updateable allowing, for example, Stamp expiry and reverification.